Omeo Highway: History

-Within Victoria, the passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+Within Victoria, the passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 Bairnsdale-Bruthen Road was declared a Main Road from Bairnsdale to Bruthen on 2 February 1914, Bruthen-Omeo Road was declared a Main Road from Bruthen through Swifts Creek to Omeo on 23 March 1914; (Tallangatta-) Omeo Road from Tallangatta through Mitta Mitta to Granite Flat, and Tallangatta-Wodonga Road from Tallangatta to Wodonga were declared Main Roads on 30 November 1914.

-The passing of the Highways and Vehicles Act of 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Highways and Vehicles Act 1924 provided for the declaration of State Highways, roads two-thirds financed by the state government through the Country Roads Board.
 Omeo Road was declared a State Highway on 11 February 1925 - Victoria's first gazetted State Highway - cobbled from a collection of roads from Bairnsdale through Bruthen, Omeo, and Tallangatta to Wodonga, subsuming the original declaration of Bairnsdale-Bruthen Road, Bruthen-Omeo Road, Tallangatta-Omeo Road and Tallangatta-Wodonga Road as Main Roads; the name was amended to Omeo Highway shortly afterwards on 7 July 1925.
 The northern end of the highway was truncated back to Tallangatta, with the former alignment running between Wodonga and Tallangatta subsumed into Murray Valley Highway on its declaration a few years later in September 1932.

 Omeo Highway was signed as State Route 195 between Tallangatta and Bairnsdale in 1986.
 The southern end of the highway was truncated back to Omeo, with the former alignment between Omeo and Bairnsdale subsumed into the Great Alpine Road on its declaration in 1996.
 With Victoria's conversion to the newer alphanumeric system in the late 1990s, the remainder of the highway was assigned route C543.

 The passing of the Road Management Act 2004 through the Parliament of Victoria granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: VicRoads re-declared the road in 2004 as Omeo Highway (Arterial #6560), from Tallangatta to Omeo.